 2 – Related to the Misbehavior

 Give consequences in a calm and controlled manner.
 If you are unable to do so, it is reasonable and entirely acceptable to take a 10-minute break and utilize that time to calm down before returning to your child.
 Use common sense and, of course, intervene if someone is injured or a kid is causing harm to another person or their property.

-Consequences must be connected to the conduct otherwise the kid will not understand.
+Consequences must be connected to the behaviour otherwise the kid will not understand.
 As an example:

 - If the child does not wear his bike helmet, he or she will lose the right to ride their bike.

 - If a child does not turn off their gadget when requested, the proper punishment would be to lose the device.

 - If a child becomes disrespectful to an adult, they will be unable to play with their friends.

 - If a child does not brush their teeth, they are not permitted to have sweets or snacks.